 One common question is whether IVF babies are more likely to be born closer to their due date compared to naturally conceived babies.
 The answer is: it depends.

-While IVF due dates are highly reliable, it’s important to remember that only about 5% of babies are born on their exact due date, whether conceived naturally or through IVF.
+However, factors like embryo quality, maternal health, and the uterine environment can still influence timing.
+While an ivf pregnancy calculator week by week provides reliable guidance, it’s important to remember that only about 5% of babies are born on their exact due date, whether conceived naturally or through IVF.
 Most babies arrive within a week or two of the estimated due date.

 Your due date can change